-At a crucial point in Jamestown’s history, Richard Pace and his Indian servant, Chanco, literally saved the fledgling settlement of Jamestown from disaster.
-The English had been steadily encroaching on Indian lands along the James River and to turn the tide, the Powhatan chiefdom led the great “Uprising of 1622”, a coordinated surprise attack on all settlers.
-Richard Paces’ Indian servant, Chanco, warned Pace of the impending attack, and in turn, Pace raised the alarm in Jamestown allowing the nearby English to come within the protection of the walls and thus save the colony.
+At a crucial point in Jamestown’s history, Richard Pace and his Native American servant, Chanco, literally saved the fledgling settlement of Jamestown from disaster.
+The English had been steadily encroaching on Native lands along the James River and to turn the tide, the Powhatan chiefdom led the great “Uprising of 1622”, a coordinated surprise attack on all settlers.
+Richard Paces’ Native American servant, Chanco, warned Pace of the impending attack, and in turn, Pace raised the alarm in Jamestown allowing the nearby English to come within the protection of the walls and thus save the colony.

 A hundred years later in another rebellion against the crown, The American Revolution, the owners of Mount Pleasant and people of Surry were prominent as members of the local Committee of Safety, which spied out enemies of the Revolution, and one, Hartwell Cocke, became captain of militia during the war.

 John Hartwell Cocke II, (1780-1866) well-educated at William and Mary College in Williamsburg, was determined to reform Mount Pleasant and plantation life as it was then known in Tidewater Virginia.
 He believed that slavery was a hard economic necessity as long as tobacco farming was dominant in the region.
 It called for the careful, individual hoeing of weeds between the plants, among other hand labor, and so did not lend itself to plowing or weeding by mechanical means.
 He devoted much of his life’s work to finding a practical and lucrative substitute to tobacco farming.
-He championed the new “scientific farming” methods of his day, constantly experimenting with ways to increase the land’s yield with new plows, machines, fertilizers, terracing, crop rotation, grain cultivation and livestock husbandry, rather than depend on slave labor.
+He championed the new “scientific farming” methods of his day, constantly experimenting with ways to increase the land’s yield with new plows, machines, fertilizers, terracing, crop rotation, grain cultivation and livestock husbandry, rather than depending upon the labor of those enslaved on the plantation.
 He proselytized his successes through articles in national magazines, but was never able to quite convince his neighbors of the value of the latest scientific techniques.
-He slowly educated, trained, freed and resettled a number of his slaves in Liberia, an Africa colony, though he still owned many at his death.
+He slowly educated, trained, freed and resettled a number of those enslaved from Liberia, an Africa colony, though he still owned many at his death.

 Cocke moved with his wife, Anne Blaus Barraud and family to Bremo plantation, in Fluvanna County as early as 1809, where he thought the land of Piedmont Virginia was more fertile.
 His Bremo plantation, among others, continued the family fortunes through the Civil War.
 In the meantime, he sold Mount Pleasant to his brother-in-law, Nicholas Faulcon, who continued to farm the plantation and live in the mansion house with Cocke’s his only sister, Sally.